datahub-project/datahub/datahub-web-react/README.md

   and within entity profile pages.
 - `search`: Shared components used to render the full-text search experience.
 - `shared`: Misc. shared components
-- `entity`: Contains Entity definitions, where you can centrally configure functionality specific to a particular entity type.
+- `entity`: Contains Entity definitions, where entity-specific functionality resides.
   Configuration is provided by implementing the 'Entity' interface.
-(See `DatasetEntity.tsx` for example) There are 2 visual components each entity should supply:
+(See DatasetEntity.tsx for example) There are 2 visual components each entity should supply:
-    - `profile`: display relevant details about an individual entity.
+    - `profiles`: display relevant details about an individual entity.
 This serves as the entity's 'profile'.
-    - `preview`: provide a 'preview', or a smaller details card, containing the most important information about an entity instance.
+    - `previews`: provide a 'preview', or a smaller details card, containing the most important information about an entity instance.

-    When fetching a preview, a preview type and data are provided.
-The entity implementation simply needs to take this information and render a preview view.
-Previews are used to render different experiences throughout the app.
-For example, search results fetch an entity preview with preview type SEARCH.
-The Browse experience does the same.
-Finally, showing small previews of *related* entities on an entity profile should leverage this functionality.
+        When rendering a preview, the entity's data and the type of preview (SEARCH, BROWSE, PREVIEW) are provided.
+This allows you to optionally customize the way an entities preview is rendered in different views.

-    There's another very important piece of code living within this module: the `EntityRegistry`.
-This is a layer of abstraction separating other components from the intimate details of rendering a particular entity.
-It allows federated access to the render methods discussed above on a per-entity basis, and is used in common places (like SearchPage) to render a view associated with a particular entity type (user, dataset, etc.).
-When adding a new entity, it is imperative that the Entity interface implementation be registered with the Registry when the app first deploys.
-Currently this registration process happens in `App.tsx`.
-More on this below.
+    - `entity registry`: There's another very important piece of code living within this module: the **EntityRegistry**.
+This is a layer of abstraction over the intimate details of rendering a particular entity.
+It is used to render a view associated with a particular entity type (user, dataset, etc.).

 ![entity-registry](./entity-registry.png)